 Anachronisms

 Anachronisms refer to chronological inconsistencies.
-In the context of typography, it means using a type that doesn't belong to a particular historical period.
+In typography, it means using a typeface that visually belongs to a different historical period than the subject being represented.